iftab/CNN-module-/CNN_README.md

 # CNN-module-
 CNN Module Using Python

 It contains Pyhton Code  to train your  neural network properly .
+Use your own dataset
-Configure your data path correctly .
+Configure your data path correctly to get obvious result.